Henry Barkly: Legacy

 The Navarre diggings, a small Victorian gold field was named Barkly on 1 November 1861 in his honour.

 The South African towns of Barkly East and Barkly West, and the Barkly Pass are named after him.

 Several notable streets were named after him including a main civic street in Ballarat East named Barkly Street for him in 1858 along with the main street of Ararat, Victoria also named Barkly Street.
 Barkly Street in Mentone, Victoria was named for him though later renamed Rogers Street.
 The Barkly River, located in the alpine region of Victoria, within the Alpine National Park, is named in honour of Barkly.
 The bell atop the tower of the Ballarat Fire Brigade, on the corner of Barkly & East streets, Ballarat East was christened the "Lady Barkly" by the brigades Captain in August 1863.

+The Rutherglen Recreation Reserve was named "Barkly Park" in May, 1895 at the Reserves Trustees' Meeting in recognition of the pioneer name given to the western end of Rutherglen and named after the former Victorian Governor, Sir Henry Barkly.

 the Barkly Tableland a region in the Central Eastern part of the Northern Territory which extends into Western Queensland was named by explorer William Landsborough in December 1861 in honour of Barkly.

 the Barkly Highway which extends from Threeways in the Northern Territory to Mount Isa in Queensland which runs through the Barkly Tableland was also named in honour of Barkly.